linebender/rfcs/rfcs/0007-pass-spec.md

 The concept of "local focus" vs "active focus" might need a more formal definition.

-A related question is how we preserve local focus for situations that "borrow" it?
-For instance, if you press tab to open a menu, the menu should have focus.
+A related question is how we preserve local focus for situations that "borrow" it.
+For instance, if you press `Tab` to open a menu, the menu should have focus.
-When the menu is closed, focus should come back to the previous focused element.
+When the menu is closed, focus should go back to the previous focused element.

 ### Layout

 Right now the layout algorithm is a single-pass traversal of the widget tree which passes down constraints and returns sizes.

-In the future, we're likely to shift to a multi-pass algorithm closer to how the web platform does layout, probably intergating with Taffy in the process.
+In the future, we're likely to shift to a multi-pass algorithm closer to how the web platform does layout, probably integrating with Taffy in the process.

 ### Skipping layout